-Loyola Tops Valparaiso 67-54 In Missouri Valley Tournament
+Loyola Tops Valparaiso 67-54 In Missouri Valley Conference Tournament

+(AP) — Cameron Krutwig had 18 points and three assists as Loyola topped Valparaiso 67-54 in the Missouri Valley Conference Tourney quarterfinals on Friday.

-(AP) — The Loyola Ramblers, the defending MVC champions, won another game in the 2019 tournament, extending their winning streak to three games, beating the Valparaiso Crusaders 67-54.
+The Ramblers, the defending MVC champions, extended their winning streak to three games.

+Marques Townes had 15 points and eight rebounds for Loyola (20-12).
+Lucas Williamson added 10 points.

+Daniel Sackey had 11 points for the Crusaders (15-18).
+Jaume Sorolla added three blocks.

 Dubbed “Arch Madness,” the Missouri Valley Tournament started Thursday and continues through Sunday.
 Loyola moves on to the semifinals and will play the winner of the Missouri State/ Bradley matchup on Saturday.
 After making a run to the Final Four last season, the Ramblers got off to a tough start in non-conference play but went on to win the regular-season MVC title.
 With an NET ranking of 128, they likely need to win the conference tournament in order to make the Big Dance.

 Loyola of Chicago won both of the regular season matchups earlier this season.
 The teams last faced each other on Feb.
 10, when the Ramblers shot 43.2 percent from the field while limiting Valparaiso to just 37.5 percent en route to the five-point victory.